Samsung Galaxy S23 Ultra promotional images leak

-(Pocket-lint) - Samsung is expected to hold its next Galaxy Unpacked event at some point in the beginning of February, where rumours suggest the Galaxy S23 series will debut.
+Samsung is expected to hold its next Galaxy Unpacked event at some point in the beginning of February, where rumours suggest the Galaxy S23 series will debut.

 We've already seen plenty of leaks surrounding the devices, which we have rounded up in our Samsung Galaxy S23 rumour feature, but the latest officially shows off the design and colours expected for the S23+ and S23 Ultra.